MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-to-teams-from-web-apps.md

 Sharing content to Teams is an extended functionality of Share to Teams from web apps.
 You can enable users to share content in meetings and allow for collaborative workspace within the meeting stage.
 For example, the users can collectively review a GitHub Pull Request by sharing it in the meeting.

-Here's how the web app appears when shared in the meeting stage:
+Here's how the shared web content appears in the meeting stage:

 :::image type="content" source="../../assets/images/share-to-teams/share-meeting-live.png" alt-text="Screenshot shows app shared to the teams meeting stage.":::